SILVA-DIGITAL/genesis/README.md

 ## Usage

 ```
-docker-compose up -d --build
+docker-compose up
 ```

 This will start backend, frontend and MongoDB.
+You need to setup a mongo atlas account and create sample data then put the connection string in a env file.

 #### Installation